Skip to content

 • Facilitation skills

-• Developing effective team working in the context of change and quality enhancement
+• Developing effective team working in the context of service enhancement

-Learning with peers form a diverse backgrounds all interested in enhancing practice through more effective interprofessional working
+Learning with peers from diverse backgrounds across the world.
+All interested in enhancing practice through interprofessional working.

 Indicative price for stand-alone module